panda3d/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

    <direct.showbase.Loader.Loader.loadModel>` loads the specified file, in this
    case the environment.egg file in the models folder.
 The return value is an object of the :class:`.NodePath` class, effectively a pointer to the model.
-   Note that :ref:`Panda Filename Syntax <loading-models>` uses the forward- slash, even under Windows.
+   Note that :ref:`filename-syntax` uses the forward-slash, even under Windows.

 .. only:: cpp